NisreenFarhoud/Bash-Cheatsheet/README.md

 stdin | 0 | standard input stream
 stdout | 1 | standard output stream
 stderr | 2 | standard error output stream
-For example, if I only wanted to redirect "stderr" to the file "test.txt" from the above example, I would do the following:
+For example, if I only wanted to redirect "stderr" to the file `test.txt` from the above example, I would do the following:
 ```
   $ g++ test.cpp
   $ ./a.out 2> test.txt